CelestialFlight/Celestial/tests/README.md

 These unit tests use cmocka-1.01 to run.

 ### Install cmocka ###
-In the cmocka-1.01 folder included in mflight (mflight/tests/cmocka_1.01),
+In the cmocka-1.01 folder included in celestial (celestial/tests/cmocka_1.01),
 - mkdir build
 - cd build
 - cmake ..